Shalom Luani: Senior side

 Following his performances for the under-20 side, Luani was called up to the American Samoa senior team for the 2011 Pacific Games by coach Iofi Lalogafuafua.
 Luani's under-20 teammates Suani Uelese, Frederick Charles Uhrle, Ismael D'Angelo Herrera, Moe Kuresa and Daru Taumua were also called up the squad.

-Luani made his debut for the senior side in their opening fixture of the tournament, in a 4–0 to Tuvalu on August 27, 2011.
+Luani made his debut for the senior side in their opening fixture of the tournament, in a 4–0 loss to Tuvalu on August 27, 2011.
 Playing as a forward, he was replaced late in the game by substitute Lemusa Alatasi.
 He earned his second cap three days later in a 4–0 loss to the Solomon Islands, this time playing the full ninety minutes.
 Luani also played ninety minutes in all of American Samoa's remaining group stage matches, a 2–0 loss to Guam on September 1, an 8–0 defeat to New Caledonia two days later and another 8–0 loss, to Vanuatu, on September 5, 2011.